tuulikoo/Web2_T2/README.md

 - login users email as username
 - create admin manually to user collection: admin@metropolia.fi, password: 1234
-- Always empty your cats after tests.
+- Always empty your cats after tests, so that you dont have user_ids that are not in users collection